 The Future on Pantheon: Building More, Growing Faster

-Now that SendGrid can rely on Pantheon for unparalleled website performance, both the engineering and marketing teams are able to accomplish more of the work that matters to them.
+Now that SendGrid can rely on Pantheon for unparalleled website performance, both the engineering and marketing teams are able to accomplish more of the work that matters to them — driving impact for customers and prospects alike.

 The marketing team can launch campaigns and initiatives without having to pull engineering resources off of other projects.
-They can iterate and test quickly, finding out what works and focusing their efforts there.
+They can iterate and measure impact quickly, finding out what works and focusing their efforts there.

 Jacobson’s team has more peace of mind when it comes to performance and workflows, especially when it comes to unavoidable mishaps.
-“We did break the site once last year,” he says, “and I was able to use the backup feature with just a click of a button.
-Having that easy reversion saved us big-time.
+“We did break the site once last year,” he said , “...
+I was able to use the backup feature with just a click of a button.
+Having that easy reversion saved us big time.
 We have only used it once, but the fact that feature is there is a constant reassurance.”

 When we hit ‘deploy’, we know it’s not going to fail and it will replicate the experience we had in the test environment.
 That peace of mind is really wonderful.